94v1c8/nmaas--nmaas-janitor/README.md

 ### Deploying

-The provided docker image is a two-stage build image.
+The provided Dockerfile comprises a two-stage Docker image build.
 You don't have to compile protoc yourself, nor configure local golang environment.
 Just run `docker build`, and image will do all the work for you.